jarzanman/jarzanman.github.io/index.md

 A problem that comes with short line length is the ragged right edge.
 I wanted to go all the way in emulating the typesetting of a book, but justified text on the web is just not as nuanced as justified text in print.
 I opted for left-aligned text with hyphenation to tame the right edge as much as possible..
 #### Fonts
-As for fonts, the body text uses [Libre Baskerville](https://www.impallari.com/revivals/baskerville/){:target="_blank"} by Impallari Type.
-The dropcaps on my articles use [Goudy Initialen](https://www.1001fonts.com/goudy-initialen-font.html){:target="_blank"} by Dieter Steffmann, who kindly provides all of his fonts for free, and the smallcaps use [Noto Serif](https://fonts.google.com/noto/specimen/Noto+Serif){:target="_blank"} by Google.
+As for fonts, the body text uses [Libre Baskerville](https://www.impallari.com/revivals/baskerville/){:target="_blank"} by Impallari Type, and the smallcaps use [Noto Serif](https://fonts.google.com/noto/specimen/Noto+Serif){:target="_blank"} by Google.

 I was met with browser incompatibility issues when trying to select the smallcaps font variant for Noto Serif using CSS, so I ended up using [FontForge](https://fontforge.org/en-US/){:target="_blank"} to map the smallcaps characters onto the lowercase letters.
 I thank [Chris Krycho](https://v4.chriskrycho.com/2015/css-fallback-for-opentype-small-caps.html){:target="_blank"} for that idea.

+My posts display random dropcaps for every refresh, a fun little feature I wrote while learning JavaScript.
+As of now, I'm using [Exotica](https://www.fontsquirrel.com/fonts/exotica){:target="_blank"} by West Wind Fonts and [Cheshire Initials](https://www.dafont.com/cheshire-initials.font){:target="_blank"} by House of Lime.
+I've also got [Goudy Initialen](https://www.1001fonts.com/goudy-initialen-font.html){:target="_blank"} and [Typographer Woodcut Initials One](https://www.1001fonts.com/typographerwoodcutinitialsone-font.html){:target="_blank"}, both by Dieter Steffmann, who kindly provides all of his fonts for free.

 In the future, I plan to expand my selection of dropcap fonts to fit different types of articles, an idea I'm taking from the wonderful [Gwern](https://gwern.net/dropcap#drop-cap-implementation){:target="_blank"}.
 #### Underlines